 The application can also help show employees how they are delivering against the leading indicators.
 Giving employees data that shows how much work they’ve accomplished makes them feel great, especially because it is objectively determined.

 Preserving corporate culture is critically important.
 The challenge is to find a way to maintain that human contact, to keep it authentic, and to foster trust.
+How do you do that in a Post-COVID workplace?

 To the largest extent, culture is about how people interact with people.
 Internally, this is about streamlining the employee experience, which in turn relates directly to creating a superior customer experience.